Spinal Cord Compression

 What causes spinal cord compression?

-Bone damage happens when cancer cells spread to the vertebrae.
-As this new area of cancer grows it can cause swelling in the area or cause the vertebrae to collapse, putting pressure on the spinal cord.
-This pressure can block blood flow and cause damage to the nerves.
+When cancer cells spread to the vertebrae, these bones are damaged.
+As the cancer grows, it can cause swelling or cause the vertebrae to collapse (cave in), putting pressure on the spinal cord.
+This pressure can block blood flow and damage the nerves.

-Certain cancers are more likely to spread to the bone than others.
-The cancers that most commonly spread to the bone are prostate, breast, lung, thyroid, multiple myeloma, and kidney.
+Some cancers are more likely to spread to the bone than others.
+The cancers that most often spread to the bone are prostate, breast, lung, thyroid, multiple myeloma, and kidney.

 What are the symptoms of spinal cord compression?

-Symptoms can depend on the location of the tumor on the spine.
-Symptoms can include weakness, trouble walking, pain, and being unable to hold your urine or stool.
+Symptoms can depend on the location of the tumor on your spine.
+Symptoms may be weakness, trouble walking, pain, and being unable to hold your urine or stool.

 How is it treated?

 The goal of treatment is to relieve the pressure on the spinal cord.
-Treatments must begin quickly to reduce the chance that the symptoms will become permanent.
+Treatments must begin quickly to lower the chance that the symptoms will become permanent.

-Once the compression is treated, treatments for the underlying cancer can resume or start.
+Once the compression is treated, treatments for the underlying cancer can begin or start again.

 Common signs of spinal cord compression to report to your healthcare provider right away are: